AdobeDocs/analytics-platform.en/help/analysis-workspace/export/t-schedule-report.md

 ## Send file on schedule {#schedule}

-To send a file on a recurring schedule to recipients via email:
+To send a file on a recurring schedule to recipients by email:

 1. Click **[!UICONTROL Share] > [!UICONTROL Schedule file export]**.
 1. Specify the file type (CSV or PDF).